python/docs-community/docs/community/community-guide.md

 ## How can I help?

 Read the devguide's section on documentation.
-Visit the Python repo's GitHub issues and look for issues tagged with `docs`.
+Visit the Python repo's GitHub issues and look for [issues tagged with "docs"](https://github.com/python/cpython/labels/docs).